 Ingredients

-- Passata, this is a tomato purée.
+- Passata: This is a tomato purée.
 It is a silky smooth tomato product free of seeds and tomato peel.
 You can also use tomato sauce (without added ingredients like high fructose corn syrup and seasonings).

-- Chicken stock, vegetable stock or water.
+- Chicken stock: Substitute with vegetable stock or water.

 - Shallot